State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

     * In stock Plone, users show up in the Users tab search (I'm not talking about the Users and Groups control panel, mind you) immediately after they're created.
 With WebServerAuth, they never show up.
-Does anybody care?
-Please "file a ticket":https://weblion.psu.edu/trac/weblion/newticket?component=WebServerAuth&version=1.6 if you do.
-Otherwise, I might not bother.

 Authors